[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 }

-The system prompt is stored in a separate system-prompt.md file.
-This design allows you to modify it and redeploy to update the behavior.
+The system prompt is extracted into a separate file called system-prompt.md.
+This design allows you to modify and redeploy to reflect changes.

-The overall project specification is in agentcore/agentcore.json, where the harness is registered via path reference:
+The overall project specification is in agentcore/agentcore.json, where the harness is registered with a path reference:

 agentcore/agentcore.json (excerpt)